Harris-giki/Code-in-React_PracticeRepo/README.md

 # 🚀 React Learning Journey

 Welcome to my React Learning Repository!
-This project documents my step-by-step progress in learning **React.js** for modern web development.
+This repository documents my step-by-step progress in learning **React.tsx** for modern web development.
 Each commit represents a concept, challenge, or project milestone I’ve completed along the way — from the fundamentals to more advanced features.

 ## 🛠️ How to Run the Code